 - Income lost due to your injury

-- Future earning potential lost to your injury
+- Lost earning potential

-- Extent of pain and suffering
+- Pain and suffering

 - Inability to perform daily tasks